Chris-Kehoe/README/README.md

 # Education and Certifications
-B.A.
-Criminology & Criminal Justice from University of Northern Colorado CompTIA A+
+-B.A.
+Criminology & Criminal Justice from University of Northern Colorado -CompTIA A+
 CompTIA Network+
 CompTIA Security+
 AWS Certified Cloud Practitioner Certification